marksteadman080592/kokoweb.co.uk/index.md

 [<img align="center" width="390" height="130" src="https://i.imgur.com/HlpOH0C.jpg">](https://payhip.com/marksteadman)

+"So many wrongs in the world, so little time to right them" thought superman to himself as he binge watched his way through the third series of mad men.

 Welcome to Koko web, Koko web makes flashcards for education for students of all levels for Anki.
 From GCSE to A-level to University our flashcards our comprehensive, high quality and reasonable priced.

 FAQ